Eric Radman : a Journal

 Link-level Stubbing

-Among the techniques available for faking functions in C, link-level stubs are a great place to begin because they require no changes to production code!
-One of the first functions you may want to replace is main(), so that the test runner is the new entry point for the resulting binary.
+Among the techniques available for faking functions in C, link-level stubs are a great place to begin because they require no changes to production code.
+One of the first functions to replace is main() so that the test runner is the new entry point for the resulting binary.

 runner: runner.o sut.o